gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - /bin/grr - linux binary to replace input with a regex pattern and stream to output.
 Like awk but only that one thing well :*

+ - weetube.com - Automagically record playlists via a browser plugin.
+Your playlists are ACL sharable.